diegofps/mell/README.md

     print("|= meta.phrase =|")
 ```

-Execute mell from the project folder passing the number of the metadata.
+Execute mell from the project folder passing the name of the metadata.

 ```shell
 mell data
 ```

-The following is the content of `generate/example.txt`.
+The following is the content of `generate/example.txt`, created by mell using the metadata we specified and the style folder in this project.

 ```python
 for _ in range(33):